ElektraInitiative/libelektra/doc/decisions/STEPS.md

 Additionally, decision that are not yet "Decided" can be become "Rejected" or "Delayed" at any point.

-> The first PR for a decision must always create the decision in the "Draft" state.
+> The first PR for a decision must always create the decision in the "Drafts" state.
 > If during the reviews of this PR it becomes clear that the decision is further along, can be moved to "In Discussion" or "In Progress" before the merge.

 ## Drafts